HL7/ebm/input/pagecontent/group.md

 The **[ComparativeEvidenceReportSubject Profile][ComparativeEvidenceReportSubject]** is a Profile of **[EvidenceReportSubject][EvidenceReportSubject]** which requires the use of Population (constrained to reference **[StudyGroup][StudyGroup]**), Intervention or Exposure (constrained to reference **[VariableDefinition][VariableDefinition]** or **[ConceptualExposureDefinition][ConceptualExposureDefinition]**), Comparator (constrained to reference **[VariableDefinition][VariableDefinition]** or **[ConceptualExposureDefinition][ConceptualExposureDefinition]** or **[ConceptualComparatorDefinition][ConceptualComparatorDefinition]**), and Outcomes (constrained to reference **[OutcomeList][OutcomeList]**).

+The **[PICOSpecification Profile][PICOSpecification]** is a Profile of **[ConceptualCohortDefinition][ConceptualCohortDefinition]** used to represent a clinical question defined with Population, Intervention, Comparator, and Outcome components.
+The characteristic.code uses the PICO Classification Value Set with extensible binding.

 {% include link-list.md %}